sbb-design-systems/sbb-angular/src/angular-business/dialog/dialog.md

-The dialog can be used to seek confirmation as see below
+The dialog can be used to seek confirmation as seen below

 ```html
 <div sbbDialog>